HyperTag/documentation/src/content/cloud-destinations/lucky-orange.md

 })
 ```

 Calling `identify()` will create/update visitors in Lucky Orange.
 All traits are sent to Lucky Orange and each trait will create a new column in the visitor's view.
-If name and email are set in an `identify()` call, Lucky Orange will also try to find an Gravatar associated with the user.
+If name and email are set in an `identify()` call, Lucky Orange will also try to find a Gravatar associated with the user.

 ![luckyorange5](/images/luckyorange5.png)